-If you have a Salesforce account, most likely you also have a test environment, or a Sandbox.
-Sandboxes are mainly used to create multiple copies of your Production environment, so that you have an exact replica of your Production environment without affecting your live data during your test period.
-If you don’t already have a Sandbox, you can easily create one by following the steps outlined in the Salesforce help documentation.
-You can also view what types of Sandboxes are available on the Salesforce help site.
+If you have a Salesforce account, most likely you also have a test sandbox environment.
+Sandboxes are mainly used to create multiple copies of your production environment, so that you have an exact replica of your production environment without affecting your live data during your test period.
+If you don’t already have a sandbox, you can easily create one by following the steps outlined in the Salesforce help documentation.
+You can also view what types of sandboxes are available on the Salesforce help site.

-Once you have your Sandbox created and ready for testing, you can connect it to Qualified.com to begin your setup and testing.
+Once your sandbox is ready for testing, you can connect it to Qualified.com to begin your setup and testing.

 You’ll also notice on this page that there are two places where you’ll need to connect to your Sandbox: Connecting with a Personal account and Connecting with a Team level account.